 After planning for nearly a year to be in Sweden for my half-century birthday, I felt so fortunate to wake up in Stockholm.
-Flowers and some of my favorite breakfast food—garbanzo beans mixed with fresh dill, sliced cucumbers, and walnuts on the side—delighted my waking eyes.
+Flowers and some of my favorite food—garbanzo beans mixed with fresh dill, sliced cucumbers, and walnuts on the side—made me smile.

-Then I walked about, on a much desired photo tour, throughout the neighborhood.
+Then we walked about, on a much desired photo tour, throughout the neighborhood.

 Which led to an ancient church, where the candles alone felt like a celebration of life (are there really 50 little candle holders there?).

-Which led to an amazing veggie restaurant (where nearly everything was also gluten-free).
+Which led to an amazing veggie restaurant, Herman’s, (where nearly everything was also gluten-free).
 It was a stunning feast.

 And, humorously, even though I mindfully prepared for this half-century birthday, as soon as the clock ticked me into this new year, tears filled my eyes and rolled down my cheeks.
-I seriously wanted to go home, curl into the fetal position, and be held.
+I seriously wanted to go home and curl into the fetal position.

-Oh my gosh, I had no idea that I would feel this type of sadness at the precise moment I would leave my 40s and begin my you-know-what's.
+I had no idea that I would feel this type of sadness at the precise moment I would leave my 40s and begin my you-know-what's.
 I can't even say that word!
 And while I was in public, no less.
 It is a shock, that number.
-So (mindful moment alert) I allowed myself to breathe and to feel it.
+So (mindful moment alert) I allowed myself to breathe and to just feel it.

-Of course, a certain someone brought freshly baked (GF!) carrot cake, vegan ice cream, and a present, which helped make everything feel all better, too!
+Then, a certain someone surprised me with freshly baked (gluten-free!) carrot cake, vegan ice cream, and a present (which, of course, made everything all better).